ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 > The pipe operator is the preferred way to query or modify structures, as it automatically locates the proper sub-structure with the given dimension label (in compile time).

 The reason we specify the size later is that it allows us to decouple the *structure* structure from the resizing action.
-The resizing action specifies a dimension label `i` and it doesn't care, where that dimension is inside the *structure*.
+The resizing action specifies a dimension label `i` and it does not care, where that dimension is inside the *structure*.

 <a name="wrapper"></a>
 #### Wrapper